 On November 6, 2020, the Caltrain Board of Directors voted to close its Atherton station at its November meeting.
-The last day of service at the station will be December 13, 2020, after which the station will be closed permanently.
+The last day of service at the station will be December 13, 2020.
+The station will permanently closed as of Saturday, December 19, 2020.
+As an alternative, riders can use either Menlo Park or Redwood City stations.

 In November, the Town of Atherton endorsed the closure of Atherton station subject to an Agreement on a Memorandum of Understanding (MOU) between the two parties.
 The station’s closure will reduce noise and increase safety for Atherton residents.
 Atherton is redeveloping its Civic Center, and closing the station could potentially help integrate station property (outside of the operating right-of-way) into the Civic Center redevelopment.